ParadiseTeamAF/MinecraftParadise/README.md

 ## Our Team

 We are a Team of three People.
 But to be honest one of us is only for questions.
-Due to some personla reasons I am the only person working on it now.
+Due to some personal reasons I am the only person working on it now.
 So please apologize if I am not that fast you wish.
-I tiry to figue out any bugs and problems we have and had during the development.
+I try to figue out any bugs and problems we have and had during the development.

 ### Getting Started
 For our modpack you need at least on Program: